Molly's Herbals

 All I can say to this is to please try to look at the other sides of the situations.

-We don't breed our goats any more than they would naturally breed in the wild.
+I don't breed my goats any more than they would naturally breed in the wild.
 It is natural for them to breed every year; goats are seasonal breeders (like deer) and breed and give birth once a year.
-We actually breed our goats less because a goat in the wild would keep breeding every year until they died (probably in childbirth).
-Here we can retire our does from kidding and milking and let them live out their lives here with love and care.
-We let our does dry off (stop making milk) naturally when they breed in the Fall, this means they have about 5 months off from milking before they kid, as they would in nature.
-There are rare exceptions, such as our doe named Peepers, who refused to dry off even though she has no kids, and keeps giving us milk continually.
-She won't stop no matter how much we ask her to.
-We are not forcing her to make milk.
-We have even tried (more than once) to get her to stop, but she likes to give us milk and so we milk her and thank her for it.
-(We really do say, “Thank you, Peepers.”)
+I actually breed my goats less because a goat in the wild would keep breeding every year until they died (probably in childbirth).
+Here I can retire my does from kidding and milking and let them live out their lives here with love and care.
+I let my does dry off (stop making milk) naturally when they breed in the Fall, this means they have about 5 months off from milking before they kid, as they would in nature.
+There are rare exceptions, such as my doe named Peepers, who refused to dry off even though she has no kids, and keeps giving me milk continually.
+She won't stop no matter how much I ask her to.
+I am not forcing her to make milk.
+I have even tried (more than once) to get her to stop, but she likes to give me milk and so I milk her and thank her for it.
+(I really do say, “Thank you, Peepers.”)

 Most does will have babies and produce milk their entire lives, this is natural for them.
-We retire our does if we feel they should be retired for various health reasons.
+I retire my does if I feel they should be retired for various health reasons.
 Some does may never need to be retired.
 A goat can be productive (and happy about it) their entire life.

 I have been accused of "stealing" our goats’ milk and that the babies never get milk from their mothers.
 This is not the case at all.
-We do not believe in taking the babies from their mothers at birth (which is a totally different stance than many goat breeders).
-Our goats raise their own kids and we share the doe's milk.
-Milk for the babies is the first priority; we get what's left.
-Our goats like to be milked and they produce enough milk to feed their babies and share with us.
+I do not believe in taking the babies from their mothers at birth (which is a totally different stance than many goat breeders).
+My goats raise their own kids and we share the doe's milk.
+Milk for the babies is the first priority; I get what's left.
+My goats like to be milked and they produce enough milk to feed their babies and share with me.
 I get a lot of email thanking me for my stance and information because I seem to be the only web site that discusses raising goats with compassion and letting the moms keep their babies.
 You can get milk in a fair and human manner as a part of a relationship with an animal.

-We do consume dairy products & eggs, but it is only dairy products & eggs from humanely cared for animals.
-You see, we try to alleviate the suffering of animals and since factory farm dairy animals and factory farm laying hens do suffer, we try, as best we can, not to support this.
-On the other hand, we do support small, humane dairies and family farms where the animals are well taken care of and do not suffer because, let's face it, this is real life, and many people are never going to give up eating dairy products.
-Many vegetarians rely on dairy products, and so, by supporting humane dairies we are doing what we can to help save lives and alleviate suffering.
+I was a vegetarian, but for health reasons, I do now consume meat, dairy products & eggs.
+I support small, humane dairies and family farms where the animals are well taken care of and do not suffer because, let's face it, this is real life, and many people are never going to give up eating meat and dairy products.
+Many vegetarians rely on dairy products, and so, by supporting humane dairies I am doing what I can to help save lives and alleviate suffering.
 Hindus consume dairy products and also have great love and respect for the animals that provide them.
-It is possible to do both: consume dairy products and love animals.
+It is possible to do both: consume meat and dairy products and love animals.

-We have our chickens and we eat their eggs.
+I have my chickens and we eat their eggs.
 Our chickens are quite happy and live a life better than 99.99% of chickens in the world.
 They will never be killed and eaten.
 They are never caged or confined.
-They are free to roam wherever they please, and have their own personal, safe stall in our barn where they choose to sleep and lay their eggs.
-Our chickens lives out their lives here and if they stop producing eggs, that's fine, they provided us what they could, and they are free to just live out their lives.
-All chicken naturally lay eggs whether there is a rooster around to have sex with or not.
-We do not keep a rooster and the eggs our chickens lay would never hatch into chicks.
-It does disgust me to think of a hen producing eggs for years for her owner, just to be killed and eaten when she cannot produce her quota any longer.
-By keeping our chickens we are giving a few chickens a better life.
+They are free to roam wherever they please, and have their own personal, safe stall in my barn where they choose to sleep and lay their eggs.
+My chickens lives out their lives here and if they stop producing eggs, that's fine, they provided me what they could, and they are free to just live out their lives.
+All chickens naturally lay eggs whether there is a rooster around to have sex with or not.
+I do not keep a rooster and the eggs my chickens lay would never hatch into chicks.
+By keeping my chickens I am giving a few chickens a better life.
 They pay for their room and board with their eggs.
 We humans have to work for a living, it's only fair our animals have to do a little to support themselves here as well.

 In regards to the disbudding issue (disbudding means removing their horns by quickly burning off their horn buds when they are very young).
-We live this issue and have first hand knowledge and experience regarding this, so we are well equipped to be able to see the various sides of this particular situation.
-We have personally struggled with this issue and after carefully considering and weighing all the options, we have come to the conclusion that it is in the goat's best interest to disbud them.
+I live this issue and have first hand knowledge and experience regarding this, so I am well equipped to be able to see the various sides of this particular situation.
+I have personally struggled with this issue and after carefully considering and weighing all the options, I have come to the conclusion that it is in the goat's best interest to disbud them.
 In the long term, they will have not only safer lives (less likely to injure others) but they will also make better herd mates, and safer pets and companions, thus helping to guarantee they can live out their lives in good, loving, caring, permanent homes.
 Even if the goat is a pet, and friendly, he/she can seriously injure other goats, animals and humans (accidentally, or on purpose) .
 I can cite many examples of this happening, to humans as well as other animals.
 Goats learn to use their horns; they can, and will, use them on their herd mates (goats can, at times, be very violent with each other: it is their natural way).
 Goats with horns can end up in the auction/sale barn because they injured their herd mate, owner or owner's family, and/or could end up living out less then ideal lives, or even being slaughtered.
 It's certainly better to go through a one time, short, painful experience, then for a herd animal to be penned, or tied out alone, by themselves for the rest of their life, or worse yet, dead.
-We certainly don't disbud our kids because we enjoy it; we hate disbudding.
-We do it because it is in the best interest of the goat and is the responsible thing to do as the goat's caretaker.
+I certainly don't disbud my kids because I enjoy it; I hate disbudding.
+I do it because it is in the best interest of the goat and is the responsible thing to do as the goat's caretaker.
 Sometimes life is not all simple & easy/ Black & White.
 We all go through difficult and painful experiences in our lives- that is the nature of life; in life, there is some suffering for all of us.
-It is our intent for our kids, that going through one short difficult experience when they are very young will alleviate more painful and difficult experiences later in life.
-We are being responsible caretakers, thinking about the long term well being of our charges.
-We do the job very conscientiously; we do it as quickly as possible, attempting to keep the pain and stress to an absolute minimum.
+It is my intent for my kids, that going through one short difficult experience when they are very young will alleviate more painful and difficult experiences later in life.
+I am being a responsible caretaker, thinking about the long term well being of my charges.
+I do the job very conscientiously; I do it as quickly as possible, attempting to keep the pain and stress to an absolute minimum.
 When done correctly the goat suffers no long term negative physical, or emotional, effects from the procedure.

 If some people feel it is wrong to have goats for milk and chickens for eggs, that is fine, everyone is entitled to their opinions.
 I am trying to show people that goats can be treated with love and respect and that there is a kinder way that we can treat all animals.
 It is possible to get milk and eggs in a humane manner.
-Our goats do like us, and they like to be milked.
-They make plenty of milk for us and their babies both.
-By us using their milk, we can do our best to avoid factory farmed milk.
+My goats do like me, and they like to be milked.
+They make plenty of milk for me and their babies both.
+By me using their milk, I can do my best to avoid factory farmed milk.
 I see nothing wrong in having our goats and using their milk.

 Be open minded, I say.